rprtr258/styleguide/README.md

 - given two previous points, while calling external code (libraries or local package) you will only need to handle errors declared by that package and maybe one really weird "unknown" error.
 That can be done using equality for error vars and type assertion for error types, not `are.Is`/`errors.As` are needed.
 - after handling always wrap error to package-specific error or just `fmt.Errorf`

+### Comments
+- no commented code and no code `not used for now, will be needed in future` or `though it is unused now, maybe it will be need in future`
+- comments are for things which can't be expressed as code, e.g. links to issues, standards, docs, implementation explanation details, formulas, etc.
+- strive to reduce `TODO` comments, instead open issues to fix the problem
+- comment complex logic, unsafe code, hacks.
+In most other cases clear naming is enough.
+- do not use comments to just rephrase what is being done in code, as I can read the code itself

 ### Other
 - don't ever mix sideeffects code with expressions, so no `messenger.SendUserCreatedNotification(createUser().ID)` like things
 - if several functions do same thing, use most specific one, as they are there for your convenience/performance/expressiveness: